 Being a Sixth Form in Oxford, our enrichment offer enhanced by the multitude of opportunities presented to us by both Universities – Oxford and Oxford Brookes – including lectures, workshops and the opportunity to attend exhibitions amongst other things.
 It is one of the unique aspects of being so close to such a vibrant and diverse city.

 Volunteering and mentoring allow pupils to build vital skills for later in life, promote leadership, develop confidence with public speaking, and improve organisation.
 Our volunteering and mentoring programme also encourages and promotes relationships throughout the school.
-This is one of the things that makes Rye Sixth Form in Oxford feel so warming when you come to us and gives us the real sense of community that we are known for.
+This engagement is one of the things that makes Rye Sixth Form in Oxford feel so warming and giving us the real sense of community for which we are known.

 All members of the Sixth Form are assigned as a ‘House Mother’ to a younger pupil in their house.
 Care is taken to match a Sixth Former to a younger pupils with whom they have things in common – this is a handpicked process.
 The aim of the relationship is to allow our Sixth Form to provide support, advice and guidance when needed to pupils lower down the school.